mojtabazadeh/mojtabazadeh.github.io/_pages/about-beforeKelley.md

 ### Saeed Mojtabazadeh
 ___
+Dr. Saeed Mojtabazadeh is the pioneering geotechnical engineering postdoctoral researcher in Iran, specializing in computational algorithms.
+Since 2016, Dr. Mojtabazadeh has been dedicated to advanced numerical modeling in seismic geomechanics.
+His Ph.D. thesis and postdoctoral research focus on investigating SH-wave propagation in orthotropic mediums, along with topographic features, utilizing an exclusive approach known as the Direct Half-Space Time-Domain Boundary Element Method.
+He has developed multiple numerical approaches, including the Boundary Element Method (BEM), Finite Element Method (FEM), and Hybrid methods, applied to seismic analysis in geotechnical engineering.

 saeed1 [Operations and Decision Technologies](https://kelley.iu.edu/faculty-research/departments/operations-decision-technologies/index.html) saeed [Kelley School of Business](https://kelley.iu.edu). saeed2 [Harvard Kennedy School](https://www.hks.harvard.edu).

 <!---under the supervision of [Mark P. Van Oyen](https://ioe.engin.umich.edu/people/van-oyen-mark-p/).
 I also obtained an MSc in Statistics from the University of Michigan. -->